sedlak911/complexity-graph-creator/README.md

 Utility for creating graph from algorithm.

 ## How to use
 Make your own functions like in code.
-You should understand :D
+You should understand :D <br>
+You need Python3 and Pillow library. <br>
+`pip install Pillow`

 ## Screenshot
 ![Screenshot](screenshot.png)